Ignacio López Tarso

 Ignacio López Tarso (born Ignacio López López; 15 January 1925 – 11 March 2023) was a Mexican actor of stage, film and television.
 He acted in about 50 films and appeared in documentaries and in one short feature.
 In 1973 he was given the Ariel Award for Best Actor for Rosa Blanca, and the Ariel de Oro lifetime achievement award in 2007.
 He was honored multiple times at the TVyNovelas Awards.
-At the time of his death, he was the oldest living and one of the last surviving stars from the Golden Age of Mexican cinema.
+At the time of his death, along with Armando Silvestre, he was the oldest living actor and one of the last surviving stars from the Golden Age of Mexican cinema.

 Biography

 Early life and education

 López Tarso was born in Mexico City to parents Alfonso López Bermúdez and Ignacia López Herrera, first cousins from the state of Guanajuato.
 Because of his father's job, he spent his childhood in several cities including Veracruz, Hermosillo, Navojoa and Guadalajara.
 He had two siblings: Alfonso and Marta.
 At around age 8-9, when he was in Guadalajara, his parents took him to see a play, where he became interested in acting.

 López Tarso lived in Valle de Bravo, Estado de México, where he went to secondary school.
 Although his family's economic problems kept him from attending high school, he joined seminaries in Temascalcingo, Estado de México, and Mexico City to continue his education.
 During his time there, a visiting priest from the United States organized a group to perform plays, in which he participated.
 He learned to read oral poetry and books of classical plays, including those by Lope de Vega and Calderón de la Barca.

 When he was 20, he joined the military service at Querétaro, where he was in barracks for about a year.
 He also served in the Veracruz and Monterrey regiments, and eventually reached First Sergeant grade.
 After completing his service, he declined an opportunity to attend military school, even though he liked the discipline.

 López Tarso worked in Mexico City as a sales agent for a clothing company.
 He aspired to work in the United States, and planned to work at an orange grove in Merced, California.
 However, a few days in, he fell from a tree and injured his vertebrae.
 He returned to Mexico City for rehabilitation therapy which lasted about a year.